Livestock Ambassador Program

 The South Plains and Panhandle of Texas offer an incredible opportunity to engage enlightening and impressive agricultural systems.
 Massive cattle feeding operations and dairy provide students insight into how farmers and ranchers harness all available technology to maximize production and quality.
 Future meat scientists gravitate to this course.
 Texas Tech provides unique access to the faculty responsible for their success as a national leader in meat science.
 West Texas A&M strengthens the experience by adding an unmatched cattle harvest experience that showcases a world-class meat science laboratory.
 Ambassador candidates capture a crucial understanding of growth enhancing technologies, animal welfare, cattle feeding and environmental impact.
 Therefore, they will have the capacity and network to educate and share information with a public that desperately needs to hear the truth.

-The Advocacy Academy is confronting the challenge of a lack of agricultural literacy and misinformation by an increasing number of Texans.
-Hosted in the Texas Capitol, Ambassadors hear from industry leaders in agricultural policy, law, agricultural environmental impact, labor challenges, and eminent domain.
+The Texas 4-H Advocacy Academy is confronting the challenge of a lack of agricultural literacy and misinformation by an increasing number of Texans.
+The second phase of the program hosted at the Texas Capitol gives Ambassadors the opportunity hear from industry leaders in agricultural policy, law, agricultural environmental impact, labor challenges, and eminent domain.
 However, the central feature of the course are three independent media trainings where students are challenged to advocate on agricultural issues.
 Educational partners provide the elite training providing Ambassadors honest feedback to improve communication skills.
 Ambassadors emerge with a better understanding of the political process, credible threats, and effective advocacy strategies to implement each of our young leaders.

 What else can we help you find?